timlindeberg/tlang/documentation/2_Literals.md

 # Literals

 `tlang` supports the usual numeric types used on the JVM such as `Int`, `Long`, `Float` and `Double`.
-Currently `Byte` and `Short` is not supported but will be implemented in future versions.
+Currently `Byte` and `Short` is not supported but will be implemented in a future version.
 A number literal without decimal points ending with `L` or `l` is of type `Long`, otherwise it's an `Int`.
 If a number contains a decimal point and ends with `F` or `f` it's a `Float`, otherwise it's a `Double`.